getsentry/sentry-docs/docs/learn/quotas.rst

     frames are dropped).
 *   Collections exceeding the max items will be trimmed down to the maximum size.
-*   Individually values exceeding the maximum length will be trimmed down to the maximum size.
+*   Individual values exceeding the maximum length will be trimmed down to the maximum size.